AN INTEGRATED SOCIOECONOMIC DEVELOPMENT STRATEGY

 Assoc.
 Prof. David Russell of UWS, Dr. Elizabeth Bragg, Peter Cummings, Dr. David DeVries, Dudley Leggett and Joe Friend.

 - SRI personnel have accumulated decades of research and experience in intentional community development and in sustainable technologies and practices.

-- Part of the Institute’s research to date has been developing the community social development techniques and organisational mechanisms and finding suitably prepared people keen to participate in this first pilot settlement that will be closely monitored and evaluated.
+- Part of the Institute’s research to date has been developing the community social development techniques and organisational mechanisms as well as finding suitably prepared people keen to participate in this first pilot settlement that will be closely monitored and evaluated.

-- That Byron Shire Council and the NRRS committee embrace this strategy and its proposals.
+- That NOROC and the NRRS committee embrace this strategy and its proposals.